Lisa was really enjoying the work and started to slowly get busier with new enquiries from Google and her

 Most caring dog owners place more importance on the quality of the grooming experience, the dog’s welfare and

 state of being, and the actual dog groomer themselves.
 They really appreciate the extra care and attention that

 people providing dog grooming from home lavish on their client’s dogs.

-They simply drop the dog off, then head in to town and do some shopping for a couple of hours until Lisa has
+the dog off, then head in to town and do some shopping for a couple of hours until Lisa has finished.
+Two birds,

 Is there enough business out there for you to set up a dog grooming business at

-customers out there.
-When you’re deciding how to start a dog grooming business from home, and whether you
+there.
+When you’re deciding how to start a dog grooming business from home, and whether you provide a collection

-provide a collection and drop off service or not, there will always be plenty of dogs that will need grooming
+and drop off service or not, there will always be plenty of dogs that will need grooming (and walking).

 In the UK especially, people often make the mistake of assuming that having lots of competitors in a business

 space are a bad thing.
 This is not always the case.
 Have you ever heard the phrase ‘Keep your friends close and